Lee Jun-ho: Solo music career

-On July 11, 2018, Lee unveiled his seventh Japanese EP, Souzou.
-This release topped Oricon's daily albums chart and became Lee's first release to top Oricon's weekly albums chart, with an estimate of 27,270 sales.
-His summer solo tour Flashlight commenced in late June in Nagoya and concluded with shows at the Nippon Budokan on August 20 and 21 and the Osaka Castle Hall on September 5.
-It featured twelve performances across five cities in Japan, with a show on September 4 at the Osaka Castle Hall being cancelled due to the effects of Typhoon Jebi.
-Lee then held his first solo fan meetings titled The Special Day "Unforgettable Day" (잊을 수 없는 날) on October 6 in Seoul.
+On July 11, 2018, Lee released his seventh Japanese EP, Souzou.
+The EP topped Oricon's daily albums chart with first-day sales of 27,200 copies and became his first release to top Oricon's weekly albums chart.
+His summer solo tour, Flashlight, began in late June in Nagoya and comprised 12 performances across five cities in Japan.
+The tour included performances at Nippon Budokan on August 20 and 21 and Osaka Castle Hall on September 5; a scheduled performance at Osaka Castle Hall on September 4 was cancelled due to Typhoon Jebi.
+On October 6, Lee held his first solo fan meetings, The Special Day "Unforgettable Day" (잊을 수 없는 날), in Seoul.

-On December 5, Lee introduced a Japanese compilation album titled Junho The Best, a collection of sixteen tracks.
-Following this, from December 6–8, Lee held a concert series of the same name at the Nippon Budokan.
-In Tower Records' year-end list of best-selling Japanese albums by Korean artists, Souzou and Winter Sleep ranked 6th and 10th, respectively.
-Lee was the only the only artist with multiple entries and the only solo artist in the top 10.
+On December 5, Lee released the Japanese compilation album Junho the Best, consisting of sixteen tracks.
+From December 6 to 8, he held a concert series of the same name at Nippon Budokan.
+In Tower Records' year-end list of best-selling Japanese albums by Korean artists, Souzou and Winter Sleep ranked sixth and tenth, respectively.
+Lee was the only artist with multiple entries and the only solo artist in the top 10.

-In January 2019, Lee released his second Korean studio album titled Two.
-On March 23–24, he brought the Junho The Best concert series to South Korea with two shows at the Olympic Hall in Seoul.
+In January 2019, Lee released his second Korean studio album, Two.
+On March 23 and 24, he brought the Junho the Best concert series to South Korea with two shows at Olympic Hall in Seoul.

-In 2022, Lee held fan meetings titled in Seoul titled Junho the Moment on January 22–23, the latter date also being broadcast online via Beyond Live.
-Lee then held a series of fan concerts titled Before Midnight from August 12–14 at the SK Olympic Handball Gymnasium in Seoul and from August 20–21 at the Nippon Budokan in Tokyo.
-The final show on August 21 was broadcast live on platforms such as Stagecrowd and Streaming+ and in theatres throughout Japan.
-It marked the 100th solo concert of Lee's career.
+In January 2022, Lee held the fan meetings Junho the Moment in Seoul on January 22 and 23, with the second show also broadcast online via Beyond Live.
+He subsequently held the fan-concert series Before Midnight at SK Olympic Handball Gymnasium in Seoul from August 12 to 14 and at Nippon Budokan in Tokyo on August 20 and 21.
+The final show was broadcast live via Stagecrowd and Streaming+ and in theaters across Japan, and marked the 100th solo concert of Lee's career.

-After filming King the Land in 2023, Lee immediately began his first concert arena tour in Japan since returning from military service, titled The Day We Meet Again (Mata Aeru Hi).
-Two performances were held in Yokohama, Kobe and Nagoya each; 6 shows in all, starting on July 22–23 in Yokohama at the Pia Arena.
-The last show in Nagoya at the Nippon Gaishi Hall on August 27 was streamed live online and was also broadcast live in nine CGV theatres for Korean fans.
-These concerts marked his 10-year anniversary since debut as a solo artist.
-He also released a special Japanese single titled "Can I" to commemorate the occasion.
-Following his Japan tour, Lee held his first solo fan meeting tour titled Junho the Moment 2023 from October 14 to December 10, with eight stops across Asia: Taipei, Macau, Manila, Kuala Lumpur, Jakarta, Hong Kong, and Singapore, and Bangkok.
+After filming King the Land in 2023, Lee began his first arena tour in Japan since completing his military service, The Day We Meet Again (Mata Aeru Hi).
+The tour comprised six shows, with two performances each in Yokohama, Kobe, and Nagoya, beginning at Pia Arena in Yokohama on July 22 and 23.
+The final show at Nippon Gaishi Hall in Nagoya on August 27 was streamed online and broadcast live at nine CGV theaters in South Korea.
+The tour marked the 10th anniversary of Lee's solo debut.
+To commemorate the anniversary, he released the special Japanese single "Can I".
+Following the tour, Lee held his first solo fan-meeting tour Junho the Moment 2023 from October 14 to December 10, with eight stops across Asia: Taipei, Macau, Manila, Kuala Lumpur, Jakarta, Hong Kong, Singapore, and Bangkok.